 In-kind sponsorship is much much easier to get – for a number of reasons:

 - Lots of businesses, even very large ones, prefer providing goods rather than cash.
 That is not only because of the reasons discussed so far.
 In many cases, it is more efficient, in accounting terms, to provide value in kind.
-Often it is also much easier to obtain approval to release goods rather than cash.
-And it is not unusual for cash sponsorship to fall victim to marketing and budgeting cycles.
+Often it is also much easier to obtain internal approvals to release goods rather than cash.
+And it is not unusual for cash sponsorship to fall victim to annual marketing and budgeting cycles.